 2. Lean Software Development

 It is a highly flexible, evolving methodology without rigid guidelines, rules, or methods.
 Lean Software Development is an iterative Agile framework that primarily focuses on delivering value to the customer.

 It relies on rapid and reliable feedback between programmers and customers, it enhances productivity and efficiency by asking customers to select valuable features and then prioritize those features, and then work to deliver them.

 This is in line and is in a way build upon Lean software.
 In fact, research shows a high percentage of teams practicing Lean use Kanban to visualize and actively manage the creation of products.

 Kanban is based on 3 principles

 a.
-Visualization – Planning before implementation.
-This means spending considerable time on the drawing board, testing, and coordination with various teams internally.
+Visualization: Planning before implementation.
+This means spending considerable time on the drawing board, testing, and coordinating with various teams internally.
 Asking for feedback and working on that feedback and suggestion.
 Basically thinking about any possible problem that may arise and solution to those problems.

 c.
 Enhance Flow: When something is finished, the next highest priority item is worked on.